OmarTawfik/github-actions-js/docs/grammar.md

 ## Parsing

-The parser will create a high-level list of blocks, without actually making decisions about which key-value pairs are legal under which parents.
+The parser will create a high-level list of blocks, without actually making decisions about which properties are legal under which parents.
 It tries to leave as much work as possible to the binding phase.
 Each syntax node holds comment tokens appearing before it.
 The main document node holds comment tokens appearing after it.

 ```g4
 workflow_file : (version | block)* ;